excieve/dragnet/README.md

 This will run views sequentially then export them to `data_dir/export/`, eventually merging and filtering them into a singe file in the same directory.

 Profile does not require to have all the steps specified.
 In this case only specific profile command should be used instead of "all".

+In case `--noreexport` flag is set the execution will stop after the "runner" step if no processing has been detected.
+Useful when launched from cron to avoid repeating unnecessary computations.

+## Docker for utils

+All the above utils can be run within a Docker container.
+There's a Dockerfile in `utils` to build a usable image for it.
+However, please make sure to mount volumes for `data` and `views` that would be accessible from the container.

 ## Benchmarking